 3. Magnesium: Unfortunately, our depleted soils are typically low in magnesium, a crucial mineral required for the function of hundreds of enzymes in the gut.
 The National Institutes of Health recommends that the average person should consume between 320 mg and 420 mg of magnesium each day - preferably through your diet to maximize the absorption of this important nutrient.

-If you can't get enough magnesium into your diet through foods alone, a high-quality supplement made with magnesium can help improve immunity, help with digestion and regularity, assist in converting insulin into energy, and even help with mild, occasional menstrual cramps and hot flashes in women.
+If you can't get enough magnesium into your diet through foods alone, a high-quality supplement made with magnesium can help improve immune health, help with digestion and regularity, assist in converting insulin into energy, and even help with mild, occasional menstrual cramps and hot flashes in women.

 4. Fish Oil: The healthy fats in fish oil are said to prevent temporary inflammation and are highly recommended for pregnant women as they promote both optimal brain development and healthy childbirth.
 New research about fish oil’s relationship with our microbiome continues to show how it can be beneficial to our health.
 You see, fish oil has a high amount of dietary fiber which nourishes the good bacteria living in our gut environment.